CryoGrid/CryoGrid.jl/README.md

 plot(out.T[Z(Near(zs))], color=cg[LinRange(0.0,1.0,length(zs))]', ylabel="Temperature", leg=false)
 ```

-Note that `SoilHeat` uses energy as the state variable by default.
+Note that `SoilHeatColumn` uses energy as the state variable by default.
 To use temperature as the state variable instead:

 ```julia
 # :T is the variable name for temperature, :H represents enthalpy/energy.